ibbles/LearningUnreal/Niagara Fluids.md

 # 3D Gas Master Emitter

 The 3D Gas Master Emitter defines a grid-based gas simulation within a bounding box.
-Selection panel > Simulation has the following parameters:
+Emitter Summary > Selection panel > Simulation has the following parameters:
 - World Size: The size of the simulated volume in cm.
 - Local Pivot: Where within the simulated volume the local origin should be.
 	- In the range -0.5..0.5 for each axis.